-I use points to evaluate assignments, not letter grades.
-Points on any assignment are determined using an arithmetic not a proportional algorithm.
-For example, 14/20 points on an assignment does NOT translate to 70% of the credit, or a D. Instead 14/20 points is roughly equivalent to a B. If any student's semester point total > 90 (is equal to or greater than 90), then s/he will have earned an A of some kind.
-If the semester point total > 80, then s/he will have earned at least a B of some kind.
+The instructor uses points to evaluate assignments, not letter grades.
+He uses an arithmetic - not a proportional - algorithm to determine points on any assignment.
+For example, 14/20 points on an assignment does NOT translate to 70% of the credit, or a D. Instead 14/20 points is roughly equivalent to a B. If any student's semester point total ≥ 90 (is equal to or greater than 90), then s/he will have earned an A of some kind.
+If the semester point total ≥ 80 , then s/he will have earned at least a B of some kind.
 Whether these are A+, A, A-, B+, B, or B- depends upon the comparison of point totals for all students.
 For example, if a student earns a total of 90 points and the highest point total in the class is 98, the student would earn an A-.
 If, on the other hand, a student earns 90 points and the highest point total in the class is 91, then the student would earn an A. This system will be further explained throughout the semester.